EugeneLy/trello-sample/README.md

  npm install
  ``````

-And start up a local server and devserver
+And start up a local server and webpack devserver

  ``````
  npm run server